SNP to vote on backing four-day working week

 READ MORE: SNP vote on deadline to remove Trident from independent Scotland

-The motion states: “Conference believes that technological change offers opportunities for new models of working, which can improve productivity and better reflect the needs of employers.
+The motion run in The National newspaper states: “Conference believes that technological change offers opportunities for new models of working, which can improve productivity and better reflect the needs of employers.

 “Conference further believes that such flexibility could improve the physical and mental health of workers, as well as having a wider beneficial impact through reducing travel, increasing leisure time and providing flexibility for workers and their families.